PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 .. warning::
-   If a given component has not yet been executed, or has only been executed standalone without a user-provided context, then dot notation will set the Parameter's `default value <Parameter_Defaults>`.
+   If a given component has not yet been executed, or has only been executed standalone without a user-provided context, then dot notation will set the Parameter's value in the baseline context.
 Analogously, calling the `set
-   <Parameter.set>` method without providing a context will also set the Parameter's default value.
-In either of
+   <Parameter.set>` method without providing a context will also set the Parameter's value in the baseline
-   these cases, any new context in which the Component executes after that will use the newly-provided value as the Parameter's default.
+   context.
+In either of these cases, any new context in which the Component executes after that will use the newly-provided value as the Parameter's baseline.

 Example use-cases for dot notation
 **********************************